 - Delivery of a large baby

-- Less circulating estrogen after menopause
+- Lower estrogen level after menopause

-- One or more pregnancies and vaginal births
+- Having one or more vaginal births

 - Giving birth to a large baby